 8. Disseminate periodic results to a broad audience

 In traditional M&E, reporting is usually done annually or toward the closing of the project, but this is no longer a recommended practice.
 As much as it’s important to involve stakeholders, donors and involved parties in the planning of the project, it is equally important to provide them with comprehensive and regular information on the status of the project.
 This helps the involved parties to get a clear picture of the successes and failures as they come, to suggest necessary improvements and adjustments.
 This also helps the organisation to ensure full transparency and accountability on their part.
-In this case, an online M&E platform with a dashboard feature could be of great help to ensure real-time reporting.
+In this case, an online M&E platform with dashboards and portfolio features could be of great help to ensure real-time reporting.

 9. Make data informed decisions